metabrainz/picard-docs/config/options_filerenaming.rst

    and there is a thread specific to `file naming and script snippets
    <https://community.metabrainz.org/t/repository-for-neat-file-name-string-patterns-and-tagger-script-snippets/2786/>`_.

+   Below the file naming script edit box is a section showing examples of the output of the script in two columns: input and output.
+You can preview the changes that will be made to your actual files by selecting them in the clustering pane prior to opening the Options screen.

    .. note::

       Any new tags set or tags modified by the file naming script will not be written to the output files' metadata.